EnriqueFolchBlasco/AEMET-JavaFX-App/README.md

 ![filtro3](https://github.com/user-attachments/assets/c0241b21-7eba-4f57-bd03-c5ee40393b54)

-The next two images are kinda the same thing, they show the cities and towns of the province you have picked, the difference is that one is a choice box, and the other box is a autocomplete box, this means that if you write "al", all the cities or towns that contain "al" will be showed, and the ones who don't contain it, won't appear.
+<h4>The next two images are kinda the same thing, they show the cities and towns of the province you have picked, the difference is that one is a choice box, and the other box is a autocomplete box, this means that if you write "al", all the cities or towns that contain "al" will be showed, and the ones who don't contain it, won't appear.</h4>

 ![filtro4](https://github.com/user-attachments/assets/9a3d769f-29a8-4272-8f5c-870a2c8bc62e)